New York City was like a drug and I was a junkie.

 My first New York address was the Phoebe Warren Hotel for Girls on East 68th Street.
 The Phoebe, as we called it, was a foreboding brownstone sitting amidst other better kept brownstones and high-brow embassies on a swanky limousine-lined, litter-free street, a half block from Central Park.

 “You know something,” she said to me, her voice shaky.
-“You have to tell me!
-Please.
-Tell me now.”
+“You have to tell me now!
+Please.”

 I was alone and startled, but naïve woman/child that I was, I went to her room.
 Why?
 Well, I did sense something.

 When we got there, I asked for a deck of cards.
 I didn’t really need them; mostly they were a prop, a way to share my ‘gift’ that people could understand.

 After flipping through the cards, I unveiled a strange saga: two men were following a younger man they intended to harm.
 And the younger man needed to contact her.
 I don’t remember the details—they went on and on—however, I do remember her tears.
 You see, I confirmed her fears: the young man was her son.
 This happened at least twice at the Phoebe.